AvolitesLtd/TitanManual/docs/system-settings/the-system-menu.md

 Wipe
 ----

 The Wipe menu erases the current show.
-This is the same as the \[New Show\] option on the Disk menu, but is provided here for old fashioned Avolites users who are used to it being on the System menu.
+This is the same as the <Keys.SoftKey>New Show</Keys.SoftKey> option on the Disk menu, but is provided here for old fashioned Avolites users who are used to it being on the System menu.

 Triggers